 Londoners themselves think you need to earn around £65,000 to live comfortably in the capital, according to a recent survey by recruitment firm Reed.
 However, like every question on average living costs, this depends entirely on your situation.
 Your tastes in food, clothes and entertainment, your commute, whether you have children or not – all these things influence the equation.

-To put things in perspective, the most recent stats in late 2023 suggest that the UK median average for annual earnings was just under £35,000 for people in full-time work.
+To put things in perspective, the most recent stats in mid-2024 suggest that the UK median average for annual earnings was just under £35,000 for people in full-time work.
 Given that the average cost of living in London is objectively much pricier than in other cities, the Londoners’ suggestion of needing £65,000 to live comfortably doesn’t seem so far-fetched.

 Still, bear in mind that living comfortably is all a matter of personal priority, so a smaller salary can work too.
 Additionally, the same report cited the London annual salary median as just £44,370.
 Clearly then, it is possible to live on less than £65,000 in London.